 Should you visit Athens, Greece despite all this?

 Where to stay in Athens Greece – We stayed in Pysrri and we really liked it.
 It is funky, bohemian and artsy.
-We stayed at this AirBnB studio flat which was very central and had a stunning view of the Acropolis.
+We stayed at a rental studio flat which was very central and had a stunning view of the Acropolis.
 My only complaint would be the bathroom which is tiny, but apart from that, it was spotlessly clean, had everything you needed.
 The WiFi was super fast and the A/C was insanely efficient.
-Feel free to use our referral code to get some $ off your first stay if you’re new to the platform.
 I don’t know if it’s the best place to stay in Athens, but we really liked it and would stay there again.

 Essential tips for Athens travel: